 The first rule is don’t put your rolling pin in the dishwasher.
 The wood can be damaged if you do, and the rolling pin won’t ever work right again!
 The second rule is to clean your rolling pin immediately after using it.
 This prevents the dough from drying and becoming stuck to the pin.

-If the rolling pin has a lot of dough left on it (it shouldn’t, but it can happen) scrape it off with a bench scraper.
-Then use a dampened kitchen towel or soft (not harsh) scrubbing sponge to clean off anything left, quickly, under running lukewarm water (not hot water, you don’t want the wood to expand) then dry it thoroughly.
-Some wood rolling pins may benefit from being oiled occasionally and some marble rolling pins can be polished with a baking soda and water mix to bring out the shine of the marble.
+If the rolling pin has a lot of dough left on it (it shouldn’t, but it can happen), scrape it off with a bench scraper.
+Then use a dampened kitchen towel or soft (not harsh) scrubbing sponge to clean off anything left, quickly, under running lukewarm water (not hot water, you don’t want the wood to expand), and then dry it thoroughly.
+Some wood rolling pins may benefit from being oiled occasionally, and some marble rolling pins can be polished with a baking soda and water mix to bring out the shine of the marble.
 Be sure to read the informational booklets included with your new rolling pin.

 How do you keep dough from sticking to a rolling pin?

 There are a number of things you can do to keep the dough from sticking to your rolling pin.
 The first is to make sure your rolling pin is being cleaned properly and stored in a cool place.
 Pastry dough should be chilled before rolling out, but the time depends on the dough.
 If you have a marble rolling pin, it should be chilled in the refrigerator for at least an hour before use.
 With a wood rolling pin, you can dust the barrel with flour to lightly coat as well as lightly dusting your pastry with flour.
 Try not to use a lot of flour because too much flour taken into the dough by this method could toughen it, changing its final texture.
 You can also use a nonstick pastry cloth and rolling pin cover to prevent dough from sticking, and in some situations, if nothing else works, you can roll the dough out between wax paper or plastic wrap.